FRRouting/frr/doc/user/bgp.rst

 decision criterion, starting at the top of the list and going towards the bottom until one of the factors can be used.

+0. **Admin distance check**

+   When one route is locally redistributed and another route is either locally aggregated or received from another BGP speaker, prefer the route with a lower admin distance.

 1. **Weight check**

    Prefer higher local weight routes to lower routes.